Perfectly Easy Pizza Dough

 To Make Pizza

-- Flour your counter and press the dough out into a round of 14 inch diameter.
+• Flour your counter and press the dough out into a round of 14 inch diameter.
 Optionally, use a rolling pin to get the dough even.
-It should be fairly thin.

-- Top your pizza with sauce, cheese, and toppings.
+• Top your pizza with sauce, cheese, and toppings.
 Jiggle the peel occasionally to make sure that the dough is not sticking.
+Work quickly; the cornmeal can become hydrated and sticky.

-- Bake pizza for about 8 minutes or until cheese is brown and crust is cooked and bubbly.
+• Bake pizza for about 8 minutes or until cheese is browned and crust is cooked and bubbly.
+Turn on your oven light and watch it.
+Use the pizza peel to pull your pizza out as soon as it looks done to you.

 Notes